Relativistic Atomic Effects of Dark Matter Electron Scattering: Factorization of Scattering Matrix in Non-Relativistic Limit

 Due to the summation over $m_l$, there are $(2l+1)$ electrons in the quantum state with angular momentum $l$ \cite{cohen1977quantum}.
 Averaging over these electrons yields the atomic factor $K_{nl}$ for a single electron in the state $\ket{nl}$.

 With \geqn{MM0}, one can recalculate the matrix element of DM-electron scattering with vector interactions.
-Since the electron spinor $u(m_e)$ no longer carriers momentum dependence, the free-electron scattering matrix element \geqn{Mdp} in the literature \cite{Cao:2020bwd} should be modified as, $\sum_{s_\chi} \sum_{m_s}|\mathcal{M}_0|^2 = 64 m_\chi m_e (m_\chi + T_\chi)^2 /(t -m_{A'}^2)^2$ with $m_{A'}$ being the dark photon mass, which is positive definite to naturally resolve the negative value issue that arises in the calculation with a free electron as detailed in \gsec{sec:Factorization}.
+Since the electron spinor $u(m_e)$ at rest no longer carriers momentum dependence, the free-electron scattering matrix element \geqn{Mdp} in the literature \cite{Cao:2020bwd} should be modified as, $\sum_{s_\chi} \sum_{m_s}|\mathcal{M}_0|^2 = 64 m_\chi m_e (m_\chi + T_\chi)^2 /(t -m_{A'}^2)^2$ with $m_{A'}$ being the dark photon mass, which is positive definite to naturally resolve the negative value issue that arises in the calculation with a free electron as detailed in \gsec{sec:Factorization}.
 In other words, the scattering matrix element between DM and bound electrons cannot be simply factorized into the product of a free-electron scattering matrix element and an atomic form factor.
 The factorization can be achieved only under the non-relativistic approximation through the expansion of the wave function.
 Effectively, this puts the electron at rest rather than allowing it to move freely.
+This approach has also been applied in recent work \cite{Alhazmi:2025nvt}.